andrearufo/lhur/README.md

 **lhur** is the acronim of *LocalHost Utility Research* and is a simple monofile html/js/css script for the elencation and the reasearch in the localhost webserver root.

+The page is really simple and you can customize all you want.

+It's **responsive**.

+###Installation

 [Download the last version of the script](https://github.com/andrearufo/lhur/archive/master.zip "Download lhur from GitHub") and copy or upload to your main folder of localhost webserver (for example the *Site* folder on Mac or the *dev* url on your site).

-The page is really simple and you can customize all you want.

 ###The list of items###